If there's one thing we can all agree on, it's that shopping for a family wireless plan can be a real chore.

 - Visit an AT&T store

-AT&T FamilyMap is AT&T's version of family locator.
-You'll be able to locate up to 10 lines for only $9.99 per month, though you can receive the first 30 days for free if you're a new subscriber.
+AT&T FamilyMap is AT&T's version of a family locator and is one of several highly recommended parental control apps.
+You'll be able to locate up to 10 lines for a $9.99 monthly fee.
+You'll get the first 30 days for free if you're a new subscriber.

 In the case of privacy becoming a major concern for a family member, phones will receive a text message from AT&T FamilyMap when they become locatable.
 Not only that but all locatable phones will receive notifications via text message that they can be located.
 These messages occur once every couple of months.